facephi/sdk-web-examples/examples/javascript/sdk/README.md

 Run `npm run dev` for a dev server.
 Navigate to `http://localhost:3000/`.
 The application will automatically reload if you change any of the source files.

 > [!IMPORTANT]
-> The widgets will not work unless you add the API key provided by the Facephi team to the **.env** file in the `root` folder.
+> The widgets will not work unless you add the API key provided by the Facephi team to the **.env** file in the `src` folder.

 ## Build